Native American tribes in Virginia

-The Native American tribes in Virginia are the indigenous tribes who currently live or have historically lived in what is now the Commonwealth of Virginia in the United States of America.
+The Native American tribes in Virginia are the Indigenous peoples whose tribal nations historically or currently are based in the Commonwealth of Virginia in the United States of America.

-All of the Commonwealth of Virginia used to be Virginia Indian territory.
-Indigenous peoples have occupied the region for at least 12,000 years.
-Their population has been estimated to have been about 50,000 at the time of European colonization.
-At contact, Virginian tribes belonged to tribes and spoke languages belonging to three major language families: roughly, Algonquian along the coast and Tidewater region, Siouan in the Piedmont region above the Fall Line, and Iroquoian in the interior, particularly the mountains.
-About 30 Algonquian tribes were allied in the powerful Powhatan paramount chiefdom along the coast, which was estimated to include 15,000 people at the time of English colonization.
+Native peoples lived throughout Virginia for at least 12,000 years.
+At contact, most tribes in what is now Virginia spoke languages from three major language families: Algonquian along the coast and Tidewater region, Siouan in the Piedmont region above the Fall Line, and Iroquoian in the interior, particularly the mountains.
+About 30 Algonquian tribes were allied in the powerful Powhatan paramount chiefdom along the coast.